yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 ![Jshint](assets/images/JavascriptTest.png)

-However this has to the with the version only and does not affect the codes and its performance.
+However this error arises from a difference with the version only and does not affect the codes and its performances herein.

 ### Responsiveness Test